mattermost/mattermost-handbook/operations/finance/purchasing/airbase/frequently-asked-questions.md

 * Yes, of course!
 Make sure the appropriate legal documents are in English and the billing entity is Mattermost, Inc. We strongly encourage invoices are in USD but can support other currencies if needed.

-**I had an account with Bill.com, do I need to deprovision myself from Bill.com?**
+**I had an account with Accrualify, do I need to deprovision myself from Accrualify?**

 * Nope!
 The Finance team will deprovision your account for you.